Here we are going to discuss, React Ecosystem. Although, before going deep let’s have an overview of ReactJS first.

 - Auth & ACL Support

 You can check the open-source repository on GitHub.

 You can check Vuexy React admin template.
 It is based on Create React App, Redux & Reactstrap BS4.
 Furthermore, this template is a beautifully crafted, clean & modern designed admin theme.
-Also, it works on different workable applications including Todo, Chat, eCommerce.
+Also, it works on different workable applications including Todo, Chat, and eCommerce.
 Besides, Vuexy Admin provides advanced cards for eCommerce, Analytics, Statistics, Weather, Charts, Maps, and Interactive.
-This amazing template provides 100+ pages including Profile, Knowledge Base, Search, Authentication, etc.
+This Admin Dashboard Template React provides 100+ pages including Profile, Knowledge Base, Search, Authentication, etc.

 Ant Design React UI library is a design system for enterprise-level products.
 It’s based on the Ant Design project and contains a set of high-quality components and demos for building rich, interactive UIs.
 Besides, the components include internationalization support for dozens of languages.

 Furthermore, you also have the ability to customize the components to your own design specifications.
 Ant Design uses Less.js for its style language.
 In addition, components include buttons, icons, grids, breadcrumbs, dropdown menus, pagination, and more.